-The scanned software component contains 100% proprietary code, and no open source code is declared or identified.
+The scanned software component is 100% proprietary code, and no open source code is declared or identified.
 In this case, we assume the fast track, and the compliance ticket for that specific component will be forwarded for legal review.
-Legal counsel attaches a license to this proprietary component, and forwards it to the compliance officer to perform architectural and linkage analysis.
+The legal counsel decides on the license to attach to this proprietary component, and forwards it to the compliance officer to perform architectural and linkage analysis.